sablier-labs/docs/docs/contracts/v2/reference/core/abstracts/abstract.SablierV2Base.md

 Emits a {ClaimProtocolRevenues} event.
 Requirements:

-- The caller must be the owner of the contract.
+- The caller must be the contract admin.

 ```solidity
 function claimProtocolRevenues(IERC20 asset) external override onlyAdmin;